 To get the most out of their filter funnel, manta rays perform acrobatics, barrel rolling, and somersaulting to maximize their intake.
 The largest manta rays sometimes filter feed on octopus and hermit crabs too, whatever meaty creatures are sucked into their mouth funnels.
 A manta ray eats around 12% of its body weight in plankton every week.

 Experts think manta rays are essential for ocean ecosystems because they regulate plankton levels and recycle nutrients between the ocean floor and the surface water.

 Yes, manta rays are clever fish.
 They have the largest brain-to-size ratio of all fish, which puts them on an intelligence level with dolphins and primates.

 Manta rays pass the mirror test.
 A study suggests manta rays are self-aware because when presented with a mirror, the test subjects did not act as if they were encountering another fish.
 Instead, they flapped and circled in the same way apes responded to mirrors.
 Researchers believe this behavior tested reflection movements.
 You can read about it here in the Journal of Ethology.

 Are Manta Rays the Same as Sting Rays?

-No, manta rays are not the same animal as sting rays, they are different species.
+No, manta rays are not the same animal as sting rays.
+They are different species.
 Manta rays evolved from sting rays, but they don’t live on the ocean floor, and they lack a sting ray’s barbed tail.
 Mantas are also much bigger.
-Their potential 30 feet wingspan dwarfs a sting ray’s six feet span.
+Their potential 30-foot wingspan dwarfs a stingray’s six-foot span.